9.13. static Variables And Functions

 We could define count outside the class, but this violates strong encapsulation.
 Good object-oriented design "hides" everything about a class in the class itself and provides controlled access through a public interface.
 Programmers use static variables whenever they need to use data related to a class but not bound to a specific object.
 This practice maintains strong encapsulation while addressing the problems listed above.

 Although programs can access static variables through objects, these variables "belong" to a class.
-Consequently, they exist even when the program hasn't instantiated any objects from the class or destroyed them.
+Consequently, they exist even when the program hasn't instantiated any objects from the class and after it has destroyed any objects.
 This observation implies that we need a class-level notation to manage static variables independently of any object.
 Furthermore, that notation must be sufficiently robust to support any functions that access the variables, including getter and setter functions.
 C++ bases the notation on the scope resolution operator, ::.
 When programmers use the scope resolution operator to define or use a variable or function, the code looks very much like it did when they used the operator with namespaces.

 Foo.h Foo.cpp